-Give in to the gravitational pull of Star Wars: Galaxy’s Edge at Anaheim’s Disneyland, opening today, because there’s just no resisting it.
-Whether or not you’re a Star Wars fan, whether you side with the Resistance or the First Order, this 14-acre “land” – the largest in Disney’s history – is so immersive that it’s just, well, irresistible.
+Give in to the gravitational pull of Star Wars: Galaxy’s Edge at Disneyland and Walt Disney World because there’s just no resisting it.
+Whether or not you’re a Star Wars fan, whether you side with the Resistance or the First Order, these duplicate 14-acre “lands” – the largest in Disney’s history – are so immersive that being there is just, well, irresistible.

 Bright sun or rising moon, welcome aboard.

 The demand for Star Wars: Galaxy’s Edge is out of this world.
 Book a room at one of the three Disneyland Resort Hotels or any of the Walt Disney World resorts however, and you can use the hotels’ ticket allotment to design your own intergalactic adventure.
 Hotel guests will have early and additional access to this much in-demand attraction.